 The 2003 R1 DVD version includes the original ending showing McClane and Simon playing a game of 'chicken' with a rocket launcher.
 In this original version, Simon Gruber and his crew get away with the gold and months later, McClane tracks Simon down in Eastern Europe (where in Europe is debated: McClane mentions Germany, but people in the background are heard speaking Hungarian) The number on the bottom of the aspirin bottle (at the phone booth) leads McClane to Gruber.
 The gold was turned into small miniatures of the Empire State building and smuggled out of the country.
 McClane is thrown off the force, with the police thinking that he may actually be involved in the heist.
 The "game" that McClane and Simon play is about riddles that McClane tells Simon, and he is supposed to figure out the answer, or McClane will force him to fire a rocket launcher with its directional arrows removed, so neither will know which direction it will fire in until it is actually fired.
 The scene climaxes with McClane forcing Simon at gunpoint to fire the rocket launcher, which kills Simon, and McClane is revealed to be wearing a flak-jacket, which would have saved his life if the rocket launcher had fired at him instead of Simon.
 The studio objected to the ending, saying that it made McClane too cruel and heartless, whereas screenwriter Jonathan Hensleigh stated that that was exactly the point: to show that McClane had been pushed over the edge by the events of that day, and then subsequently losing everything as a result of Simon.

-Each of the Gruber brothers, Simon and Hans, recruit a Karl on his team.
-Karl in Die Hard is the terrorist shot by Sgt.
-Powell at the end.
-In this film Karl is stationed at the Federal Reserve bank and is killed by McClane in the elevator sequence.
+Each of the Gruber brothers, Simon and Hans, have a man named "Karl" on his team.
+Karl in Die Hard (1988) is the thief shot by Sergeant Powell at the end.
+In this film, Karl is stationed at the Federal Reserve bank, and is killed by McClane in the elevator sequence.